synctree/capistrano-clouddeploy/README.md

     bundle exec cap <STAGE> deploy:list_roles

-Tag Machines in Amazon with the following
+Tag Machines in Amazon with the following:  (Name and Value)

-Name: aws_test_deploy_app/enabled
+    aws_test_deploy_app/enabled (true | false)
-Value: true
-If this is false capistrano will not deploy
+    If set to false capistrano will ignore

-Name: aws_test_deploy_app/multistage/environment
+    aws_test_deploy_app/multistage/environment (<STAGE_NAME>)
-Value: <STAGE>
     Stage is the stage that this instance applies to

-Name: aws_test_deploy_app/capistrano/roles
+    aws_test_deploy_app/capistrano/roles (web,db,app, ROLE, ...)
-Value: web,db, app.
     aws_test_deploy_app/capistrano/roles  is a comma separated list of roles that the machine has